lmarena/copilot-arena/README.md

 ### Removing your data

-If you would like to have the option in the future for us to delete any of your data, you must create an account on Copilot Arena following instructions described in .
+If you would like to have the option in the future for us to delete any of your data, you must create an account on Copilot Arena following instructions described in ["Create an account"](#create-an-account).
 To remove your data, you can email any of the Copilot Arena maintainers with your username.

 ### Data Release